yewinthlaing04/balance-app/README.md

 # balance-app

+# Project Description
-# demonstrates a web application with user and admin role-based authorization.
-# user registration, login , and redirection based on user roles
-# use Spring security to manage authentication and authorization and Thymeleaf for rendering web pages
+demonstrates a web application with user and admin role-based authorization. user registration, login , and redirection based on user roles use Spring security to manage authentication and authorization and Thymeleaf for rendering web pages

 ## Features